After five-year hiatus and the cancellation of United’s flight, Singapore’s flag carrier once again flies to Los Angeles with up to ten times weekly.

-In this guide, we look at the A350’s current and future routes, the onboard product, points pricing and how to book an award flight using KrisFlyer miles.
+In this guide, we look at the (long-haul configuration) A350’s current and future routes, the onboard product, points pricing and how to book an award flight using KrisFlyer miles.

-Travel time will be a lengthy 16 hours 55 minutes on the way to New York and 18 hours 45 minutes on the way back to Singapore.
+Travel time is just over 15 hours on the way to the US and almost 18 hours on the way back to Singapore.

-While there are far quicker options to the US available from New Zealand, this flight may interest those who have business in Asia, or quite simply would like to take advantage of KrisFlyer’s free/cheap stopover policy to spend some holiday time in Singapore on their way to/from the US.
+With quicker options to the US available from most other cities in New Zealand, Kiwi travellers may choose this flight if taking advantage of KrisFlyer’s free/cheap stopover policy to spend time in Singapore on their way to/from the US.

 As the launch customer of the ultra-long-range version of the Airbus A350, there will be no Economy Class but rather a premium-heavy configuration of just Business and Premium Economy seats, which are pictured in the next section.

 Paid tickets and awards are now available on this flight.
-For Business Class, I am not seeing any awards at the Saver level but if you are keen on locking in a seat, then you may consider paying more for an Advantage Award.
+For Business Class, there are up to two Saver level seats on a lot of dates in both directions but they are starting to disappear quickly.
+If you are very keen to travel on this flight and there are no Saver seats available, then you may consider paying more for an Advantage Award.
 You can choose to waitlist at the Saver level.
 For Premium Economy, there is plenty of award availability.

-Paid tickets and awards are also now available for this flight – I can find plenty of awards at the Saver level in Economy, Premium Economy and Business.
+Paid tickets and awards are available for this flight – I can find plenty of awards at the Saver level in Economy, Premium Economy and Business.

 The cabin and seat